joejcollins/rhapsody-angel/queens/sonja.md

 # Sonja
-## 11 x 11 F + 3S
+## 9 x 9 F + 3S
 ## 2018 Queen Marked

+2019-08-03 Found a few sealed queen cells and the queen.
+We haven't got the equipment for an artificial swarm, so took down the queen cells and reversed the brood boxes.
+It is late in the season and I am hoping this my stop the process.
+Probably good to take a look in a few days time.
+They weren't using all the brood frames so I reduced them to 9 x 9.
+Put on a super with frames that had crystalized comb cut out of them, so they have some space and something to work on.

-2019-06-18 No signs of swarming.
+2019-07-18 No signs of swarming.
 Saw eggs but not the queen.

-2019-06-14 Added two brood frames bring them up to 20.
+2019-07-14 Added two brood frames bring them up to 20.

-2019-06-13  Saw the queen and marked her yellow.
+2019-07-13  Saw the queen and marked her yellow.
 No signs of swarming.
 Need more space, there are a lot of bees in there.

 2019-07-07 Put on another empty super to give them something to work on.
 Added two brood frames to bring them up to 18 frames.